shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-segment-targeting-on-a-line-item.md

    | **Value** | Refines the targeting criteria for a particular segment.
 For example, if you want to target a subset of users within a segment who have a household income that exceeds $200,000 USD and visited a product page containing different products, you would select **Above** from the **Value** pull-down menu and enter $200,000 USD in the text field.<br>Similarly, if you want to target a subset of users who have a household income between $100,000 USD and $200,000 USD, select **Between** in the **Value** pull-down menu and enter $99,999 USD in the **Greater than** field and $199,999 USD in the **Less than** field. |

    > [!NOTE]
    > The options that are available from the **Fired** and **Value** menus may vary based on the data provider's offering.
-Xandr has only defined these options for segments that you've created.
+Microsoft Advertising has only defined these options for segments that you've created.

 1. Click **Save**.